EdbMails EDB Recovery and Migration software

 3. If you have multiple domains you need to additionally prepare the Active Directory domains.

-Before installing the Exchange server 2019, ensure that you meet the server system requirements and prerequisites as outlined above.
-Next, install Exchange 2019 using the setup wizard.
+Before installing the Exchange server, ensure that you meet the server system requirements and prerequisites as outlined previously.
+Next, follow the link to install Exchange 2016 or install Exchange 2019 from the setup wizard based on which server you want to migrate to.

 1. Create and configure a Send connector to send mail outside the Exchange organization.